-Whether you live in a house, apartment, condo, mobile home or dorm room, having enough electrical outlets to handle all of the accessories, appliances, and tools you need can be a challenge.
+Whether you live in a house, apartment, condo, mobile home, RV, or dorm room, having sufficient electrical outlets to handle all of the accessories, appliances, and tools you need can be a challenge.
 And that’s when knowing how to use a power strip device safely sure comes in handy.

-While one of these devices can offer a reasonable solution for too few wall outlets, it’s a mistake to rely on power strips too much.
+While one of these devices can offer a reasonable solution for too few wall outlets, it’s a mistake to rely on typical household power strips too much.
 Or to use one incorrectly.
-For safety’s sake, never plug these items into a power strip.
+For safety’s sake, never plug these eight items into a power strip.

 You need ’em hot and ready to go.
 A power strip on the bathroom counter may seem like a godsend when you have only that one outlet.